Ibotta/atomic_cache/docs/PROJECT_SETUP.md

 end
 ```

+Note that `Datadog::Statsd` is not _required_.
+Adding it, however, will enable metrics support.

 #### Required
   * `cache_storage` - Storage adapter for cache (see below)
   * `key_storage` - Storage adapter for key manager (see below)